tuchinski/apsSeguranca/README.md

 We have a Admin panel, where it can determine the amount of capital letters, lowercase letters the number of symbols and numbers of the user's password.
 It can also choose a period in which the user's password will be valid.

 All these features are made by the Tkinter library, which is where graphical interfaces are made in Python.

+## Problems not addressed:
+- Two-step authentication not correctly arranged (Question and Answer)